 Just offshore and beautifully unspoiled, the Channel Islands which have never been part of the mainland are California's version of the Galapagos.
 You have to take a boat trip to get there, and it will take most of a day.

 It's fascinating to watch people whacking balls around with mallets while riding a horse.
 Santa Barbara is one of the few places in California where you can watch them do it.

 Polo season runs from April through October, and anyone can watch at the Santa Barbara Polo and Racquet Club.

 Santa Barbara Mission

 Often called the "Queen of the Missions" it's a few blocks inland from the State Street shopping area.
 Its classical-styled exterior was copied from an early architecture book.
 The interior is the most beautiful of the California missions.

-I haven't had a chance to visit it yet, but many Santa Barbara visitors have nice things to say about Lotusland in Montecito.
+Many Santa Barbara visitors have nice things to say about Lotusland in Montecito.
 Its gardens cover 37 acres.

 Be aware that you'll need an appointment to take one of their guided tours, and they're closed in the winter.